5505 0

 Shifts the dose-response curve vertically

-The antagonist does not change the sensitivity of the tissue to the agonist (EC 50), but reduces the internal activity of the agonist and the maximum response of the tissue to it (E max).
+The antagonist does not change the sensitivity of the tissue to the agonist (EC 50), but reduces the internal activity of the agonist and the maximum tissue response to it (E max).

-Antagonist action can be eliminated by a high dose of agonist
+The antagonist effect can be reversed by a high dose of the agonist

-The action of an antagonist cannot be eliminated by a high dose of an agonist.
+The effects of the antagonist cannot be reversed by a high dose of the agonist.

 The effect of the antagonist depends on the ratio of doses of agonist and antagonist